jensjns/acf-leaflet-field/readme.txt

 = What is CloudMade and why do I need an API-key from them? =

-CloudMade delivers the map-data needed to actually see a map (the tiled images).
-The first 500k tiles you load with your API-key will be free.
-Please refer to [cloudmade.com](http://cloudmade.com/) for further details about their pricing.
-Alternative providers will be investigated in the future.
+CloudMade delivers the map-data needed.
+Alternative tile-providers will be investigated in the near future.

 == Changelog ==

-= 0.1 =
+= 0.1.0 =
 * Release

 == Upgrade Notice ==

-= 0.1 =
+= 0.1.0 =
 * Release